 DFO scientists have completed a review of current recovery activities for each of these 3 whales.
 They’ve assessed whether actions to date have been effective at reducing the threats.
 They have also identified areas for immediate improvement in recovery efforts and priorities for new or enhanced action efforts.

-The Government of Canada will be engaging stakeholders, First Nations and the public on how we can work together to best implement recovery actions for these whales.
-We’ll be doing this through:
+This summer, the Government of Canada engaged stakeholders, First Nations and the public on how we can work together to best implement recovery actions for these whales.
+This was done through:

 - in-person stakeholder meetings

 The scientific assessment, alongside the feedback we receive during engagement, will inform further discussions and action planning for enhanced recovery efforts for these whale populations.
 A What Was Heard report on the science based review is available on the DFO website.

 Report a problem or mistake on this page